 Anyway, no, it’s not Gary, but pleasingly his fortunes have improved over the last few years.
 His music is now respected again, he gets hit albums and sell out tours after some pretty rough years in the 90s.
 And I am really pleased for him.
 Watch any interview with him and his wife Gemma and you see a loving, funny, family man who works incredibly hard at his music and career.

-So it feels a good time to look back at where it all began – his first two hit albums, Replicas with Tubeway Army and The Pleasure Principle, his first solo album proper.
+So it feels a good time to look back at where it all began – his first two landmark albums, Replicas with Tubeway Army and The Pleasure Principle, his first solo album proper.

 Some quick context first.
 I was too young when he came out.
 I remember one of the boys at school describing himself as a “Numanoid” which sounded cool.
 Plus I’d discovered books by Philip K Dick, and I knew Gary was influenced by him.
 So I bought The Live EP in 1985 and loved it.

-Then a guy I knew at school, Matt Taylor, offered me a half price ticket to see him at Hammersmith Odeon in 1987.
+Then a guy I knew at school, Matt Taylor, offered me a half price ticket to see him at Hammersmith Odeon in 1987 (I seem to recall only giving him £3.50 which was very kind of him).
 The show was AMAZING - incredible lights and a greatest hits show that hooked me in.
 And it was recorded for a live album called Ghost.
-You can hear me screaming out for my favourite song, Berserker, right before he played it as the final track.
+Matt bought it from the fanclub when it was released and came excitedly into school, telling me he could hear me screaming out for my favourite song, Berserker, right before Gary played it as the final track.
 I was so innocent, I had no idea about setlists...I have the live CD and will occasionally pull it out excitedly to make friends listen to 17 year old me yelling out - my claim to fame!
+They look understandably perturbed…

 (If you are as tragic as I am, please see YouTube link below, I can be heard at about 1 hour, 3 mins and 38 seconds - though I expect the only person interested in this is me).